SapienzaNLP/zebra/README.md

   --retriever_path sapienzanlp/zebra-retriever-e5-base-v2 \
   --data_path data/datasets/csqa/csqa-dev.jsonl \
   --document_index_path sapienzanlp/zebra-kb-csqa-train\
-  --output_path data/zebra_retriever/outputs/csqa/csqa_dev.csqa_train.jsonl \
+  --output_path data/retriever/outputs/csqa/csqa_dev.csqa_train.jsonl \
 ```

-For convenience, we provide a folder to store the retriever outputs: `data/zebra_retriever/outputs`.
+For convenience, we provide a folder to store the retriever outputs: `data/retriever/outputs`.

-Once you have obtained the retriever's output for a given dataset, you can run the code explained under the [ZEBRA CLI](#-zebra-cli) section to obtain the output and the scores of the ZEBRA pipeline on that dataset.
+Once you have obtained the retriever's output for a given dataset, you can run the code explained under the [Reproducibility](#Reproducibility) section to obtain the output and the scores of the ZEBRA pipeline on that dataset.

-If you wish to reproduce our results, we also provide the output of our [`retriever`](https://huggingface.co/sapienzanlp/zebra-retriever-e5-base-v2) for all the datasets at the following [Google Drive link](https://drive.google.com/file/d/1HFk_1pnIBN-3bDGm5Bx7d34mPpDjVHRz/view?usp=drive_link).

 ## 📊 Performance